 Collaborations or collective action efforts

 Capital campaigns— A limited portion of our grant funds go towards capital campaigns.
 Funding requests are subject to additional levels of review.

 We do NOT provide funding for:

 Political or lobbying campaigns

 Organizations that exist to influence legislation or voting

 Each grant proposal process begins by submitting a Letter of Inquiry (LOI) through our online system.
 LOIs are accepted on a rolling basis.

 Inquiries that align with the Foundation’s mission, funding priorities, and eligibility may be invited to submit a full proposal and/or additional organizational information.

-- Foundation staff and board members review proposals and complete the due diligence process.
-Funding decisions are made by the Board of Directors at quarterly meetings.
+Foundation staff and board members review proposals and complete the due diligence process.
+Funding decisions are made by the Board of Directors biannually (beginning in 2019).

 The length of this process will vary depending on the request.
 We recommend submitting LOIs six months before funding is needed.